When to plant Hostas in Marion County, FL

 Marion County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 15 and first fall frost is December 1.

-Marion County County sits in USDA Zone 9a.
+Marion County sits in USDA Zone 9a.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Marion County County's climate?
+Can Hostas grow in Marion County's climate?

 Your Marion County Garden Planner — Free